 - Ross from Friends is enamored with her in "The one with the lottery ticket".
 He even planned to build a theme park dedicated to her if he won the lottery.

-- JAG: In the Pilot Movie, when learning a missing female aviator aboard the USS Seahawk, Admral Brovo makes a reference about Amelia Earheart to his aide while watching The Tonight Show.
+- JAG: In the Pilot Movie, when learning a missing female aviator aboard the USS Seahawk, Admral Brovo makes a reference about Amelia Earhart to his aide while watching The Tonight Show.

-: If Admiral Drake were smart, he'd make this RIO more famous than Amelia Earhart
+Rear Admiral Al Brovo: If Admiral Drake were smart, he'd make this RIO more famous than Amelia Earhart.

 - Her disappearance was also the subject of an Unsolved Mysteries episode.
 It gave much attention to the theory that she and Noonan were Mistaken for Spies by the Japanese.